mraza007/angular-todo/README.md

 - We will be building simple todo app using `angularJS`.
 - Run `ng serve --open` to run the app locally.
 - If you have installed `AngularJS` locally run the app using `npm run-script ng serve --open`.
+- `Package.json` file has the dependencies present in our project.
+- We run `ng build` command when deploying angular app.
 -